LENNON WYLIE

 A.T.S. - Q.U.B.
 Photos - Pirrie maybe - Bell - 6 photos - Hastings Postcards - Flower Postcards - R. John Hind Drawings

-McKeegan? - Bloomer etc - Large Framed Photos - Bunch of Photos - Marshall - Donnelly - Assorted Lot
+McKeegan? - Bloomer etc - Large Framed Photos - Bunch of Photos - Marshall - Donnelly - Assorted Lot - photos no names

 Millar